Veterinarian

-A veterinarian (vet) is a medical professional who practices veterinary medicine.
+A veterinarian (vet) or veterinary surgeon is a medical professional who practices veterinary medicine.
 They manage a wide range of health conditions and injuries in non-human animals.
 Along with this, veterinarians also play a role in animal reproduction, health management, conservation, husbandry and breeding and preventive medicine like nutrition, vaccination and parasitic control as well as biosecurity and zoonotic disease surveillance and prevention.

 Description

 In many countries, the local nomenclature for a veterinarian is a regulated and protected term, meaning that members of the public without the prerequisite qualifications and/or license are not able to use the title.
 This title is selective in order to produce the most knowledgeable veterinarians that pass these qualifications.
 In many cases, the activities that may be undertaken by a veterinarian (such as treatment of illness or surgery in animals) are restricted only to those professionals who are registered as a veterinarian.
 For instance, in the United Kingdom, as in other jurisdictions, animal treatment may only be performed by registered veterinarians (with a few designated exceptions, such as paraveterinary workers), and it is illegal for any person who is not registered to call themselves a veterinarian, prescribe any drugs, or perform treatment.

-Most veterinarians work in clinical settings, treating animals directly.
-These veterinarians may be involved in a general practice, treating animals of all types; they may be specialized in a specific group of animals such as companion animals, livestock, zoo animals or equines; or may specialize in a narrow medical discipline such as surgery, dermatology or internal medicine.
+Most veterinarians work in a clinical setting or bricks and mortar practice, treating animals directly.
+Other vets work as mobile vets offering veterinary services and treating patients in their clients home.
+Veterinarians may be involved in general practice, treating animals of all types; they may be specialized in a specific group of animals such as companion animals, livestock, zoo animals or equines; or may specialize in a narrow medical discipline such as surgery, dermatology or internal medicine.
 As with other healthcare professionals, veterinarians face ethical decisions about the care of their patients.
 Current debates within the profession include the ethics of certain procedures believed to be purely cosmetic or unnecessary for behavioral issues, such as declawing of cats, docking of tails, cropping of ears and debarking on dogs.